 MSIAC Interns & Trainees

-Depending on the support provided by his or her nation, interns and students may be eligible for financial support to cover accommodation and expenses whilst living in Brussels.
-Every Intern or student will be assigned a project suitable for completion within the time available, some examples are detailed below.
-A placement also provides an opportunity to work with the Technical Specialist Officers at MSIAC to gain knowledge from their expertise and get a wider view of the munitions world and safety management and policy in an International organisation.
+Depending on the support provided by his or her nation, interns and students may be eligible for financial support to cover accommodation and expenses whilst living in Brussels (about €1335 in 2026).
+Every intern or student will be assigned a project suitable for completion within the time available, some examples are detailed below.
+A placement also provides an opportunity to work with the Technical Specialist Officers at MSIAC to gain knowledge from their expertise and get a wider view of the munitions world and safety management and policy in an international organisation.

 Please be informed that the granting of a NATO SECRET security clearance delivered by the national security authorities is obligatory prior to the start of the internship.
 It remains the responsibility of the applicant to request this clearance via their national security authorities.
 The duration of the procedure varies from one country to another but lasts 4 to 8 months on average.
 We advise the candidates interested in an internship at MSIAC to take this requirement into consideration and plan their internship accordingly.
 Any agreed start date of internship remains provisional until the receipt of the security clearance is confirmed.